-WISCONSIN STANDARDS WATERFORD DIGITAL RESOURCES WATERFORD TEACHER RESOURCES M.1.OA.C.6 Use multiple strategies to add and subtract within 20 continued.
+WISCONSIN STANDARDS WATERFORD DIGITAL RESOURCES WATERFORD TEACHER RESOURCES M.1.OA.C.6 Use multiple strategies t o add and subtract within 20 continued.
 M.1.OA.C.6b Add and subtract within 20 using objects, drawings or equations.
-Use multiple strategies that may include counting on; making a ten (e.g., $8 + 6 = 8 + 2 + 4 = 10 + 4 =$ 14); decomposing a number leading to a ten (e.g., $13 - 4 = 13 - 3 - 1 = 10 - 1$ = 9); using the relationship between addition and subtraction (e.g., knowing that $8 + 4 = 12$, one knows 12 - 8 = 4); and creating equivalent but easier or known sums (e.g., adding $6 +$ 7 by creating the known equivalent $6 +$ 6 + 1 = 12 + 1 = 13).
-Addition and Subtraction Fact Families Addition Sentences Subtraction Sentences Commutative Property of Addition Addition and Subtraction Relationship Missing Addends Missing Minuends and Subtrahends Add and subtract within 20.pdf: Add and subtract within 20, demonstrating fluency for addition and subtraction within 10.
-The Three Little Bears Fact Family Bingo A Graph of Fact Families Bean Facts Draw a Picture Addition Number Pyramid Subtraction Sentences Model the Story Fact Families Add and 1-5; and 6-10 Order Property of Addition Add Doubles +1 to 11 Add Doubles to 20 Add Doubles to 20 Subtract Subtract Subtract Subtract Add Doubles to 20 Subtract Subtract Subtract Subtract Subtract Add and Subtract Doubles to 10; Doubles to 20 Sets of flashcards: Addition-horizontal; vertical Subtraction-horizontal; vertical D. Work with addition and subtract tion equations.
-Understand the meaning of the equal sign as "has the same value/ amount as" and determine if equations involving addition and subtraction are true or false.
-For example, which of the following equations are true and which are false?
-6 = 6, 7 = 8 - 1, 5 + 2 = 2 + 5, 4 + 1 = 5 + 2.
-Addition and Subtraction Relationship Commutative Property of Addition Addition Sentences Equal sign.pdf: Understand the meaning of the equal sign, and determine if equations involving addition and subtraction are true or false.
+Use multiple strategies that may include counting on; making a ten (e.g., 8 + 6 = 8 + 2 + 4 = 10 + 4 = 14); decomposing a number leading to a ten (e.g., 13 - 4 = 13 - 3 - 1 = 10 - 1 = 9); using the relationship between addition and subtraction (e.g., knowing that 8 + 4 = 12, one knows 12 - 8 = 4); and creating equivalent but easier or known sums (e.g., adding 6 + 7 by creating the known equivalent 6 + 6 + 1 = 12 + 1 = 13).
+Songs: Fact Families; Counting On Books: Facts about Families; Circus 20; Painting by Number Addition and Subtraction Fact Families Addition Sentences Subtraction Sentences Commutative Property of Addition Addition and Subtraction Relationship Missing Addends Missing Minuends and Subtrahends Add 3 One-digit Numbers Subtraction Patterns Add and subtract within 20.pdf: Add and subtract within 20, demonstrating fluency for addition and subtraction within 10.
+The Three Little Bears Fact Family Bingo A Graph of Fact Families Bean Facts Draw a Picture Addition Number Pyramid Subtraction Sentences Model the Story Fact Families Add and 1-5; and 6-10 Order Property of Addition Add Doubles +1 to 11 Add Doubles to 20 Add Doubles +1 to 21 Make 10 Subtract from Subtract Subtract Subtract To 20 Add and Subtract Doubles to 10; Doubles to 20 Sets of flashcards: Addition-horizontal; vertical Subtraction-horizontal; vertical D. Work with addition and subtract Understand the meaning of the equal sign as "has the same value/ amount as" and determine if equations involving addition and subtraction are true or false.
+For example, which of the following equations are true and which are false? $6 = 6, 7 = 8 - 1, 5 + 2 = 2 + 5, 4 + 1 = 5 + 2$.
+Song: Fact Families Book: Facts About Families Addition and Subtraction Fact Families Addition and Subtraction Relationship Commutative Property of Addition Addition Sentences Subtraction Sentences Greater Than, Less Than More Than, Fewer Than Equal sign.pdf: Understand the meaning of the equal sign, and determine if equations involving addition and subtraction are true or false.
 Show Me!
 Tricky Total Domino Addition Domino Subtraction Playground Fact Snake